 The shares issued had a par value of NT\$10.
 Each share entitles the rights to dividends and to vote.

-The change in the Company's share capital is mainly due to the cancelation of treasury shares and the exercise of convertible bonds.
+The change in the Company's share capital is mainly due to the exercise of convertible bonds.

 b.
 Capital surplus